AmirRazavi121303/NeuralNets/README.md

 Backprop is a whole other beast...

-I don't want to try and learn the mathematics as I have lot's of gaps in my knowledge.
+I don't want to spend too much time on the advanced mathematics for gradient descent as I have lot's of gaps in my knowledge.
 After some more time and lessons in differential equations and linear algebra, I'll revisit the back prop

 What I've learned: